joarreola/ETAMessages/README.md

     - Move in handleUploadResult() and handleCheckRemoteResult() from MessagesViewController.swift.
     - Update display in handleUploadResult() only if not polling.

+    - Take and Pass the upload Activity indicator for uploadToIcloud() calls.

   - ETANotifications.swift - New File